Top 45 SQL Coding Interview Questions and Answers (with Tips)

 PIVOT (SUM(sales) FOR month IN ([January], [February], [March])) AS pvt;

 Pro Tip: SQL programming questions are frequently encountered in technical interviews.
-For effective preparation, refer to our comprehensive SQL roadmap, which provides structured guidance and key topics to focus on.
+For adequate preparation, refer to our comprehensive SQL roadmap, which provides structured guidance and key topics to focus on.

-Sample Answer: We can use recursive Common Table Expressions (CTEs) to navigate hierarchical data structures like organizational charts.
+Sample Answer: We can utilize recursive Common Table Expressions (CTEs) to navigate hierarchical data structures, such as organizational charts.
 Here’s how to find all the subordinates of a manager:

 WITH RECURSIVE EmployeeCTE AS (